true-myth/true-myth/docs/guide/understanding/standard-schema.md

 const parsePersonWithZod = parserFor(personParserZod);
 ```

-The related utility types, `ParserFor` and `AsyncParserFor`, are shorthands for functions that can take unknown data and produce .
+The related utility types, `ParserFor` and `AsyncParserFor`, are shorthands for functions that can take unknown data and produce parsed data wrapped in a `Result` or `Task`.
 In other words: they’re fully generic aliases for the type of a function produced by `parserFor` and `asyncParserFor` respectively.

 ```ts
 import { parserFor } from 'true-myth';